 There are just so many allergic people out there.

-In a survey done in France by on patients with sensitive nose, patients waited
+In a survey done in France by on patients with sensitive nose, patients

-suffered two and a half weeks before seeing a doctor.
+suffered waited two and a half weeks before seeing a doctor.
 A lot of them suffered enough to take an MC due to it and most of them had issues with the mood, sleep, nose discomfort and many others.
-In Singapore, a survey done by for school going children reported a 44% had running nose.
+In Singapore, a survey done by for school going children reported that 44% had running nose.